Everything on the Nintendo Switch 2

 With the arrival of the Nintendo Switch in 2017, Nintendo has finally achieved the success they have been aiming for since the design of the WiiU.
 With a solid lineup of games such as Breath of the Wild, Super Mario Odyssey, and Super Smash Bros Ultimate, it's not surprising that already, more Switch than Wii consoles have been sold.
 But what is Nintendo planning?
 Rumors roam the internet, speaking of a possible Nintendo Switch 2.

-There are some dark clouds on the horizon: Nintendo CEO Furukawa says in an interview that Nintendo is not working on a successor.
-In addition, there is also the news that Metroid Prime 4 is starting all over again with its development cycle.
+There are some dark clouds on the horizon, because Nintendo CEO Furukawa says in an interview that Nintendo is not working on a successor.
+In addition, there's also the news that Metroid Prime 4 is starting all over again with its development cycle.
 The Nintendo Switch 2 won't see the light of day yet.
 This doesn't change the fact that a hardware refresh or another model may be placed next to the current Switch in the stores.

 A number of very clever people have dug into the new firmware of the Switch and some interesting facts have popped up.
 They already came across references to a device with more memory and processor power.
 It seems that we may expect an intermediate generation, as we see with the PS4 Pro and Xbox One X. Higher resolutions with a comparable battery life and improved panel techniques are certainly welcome if we have a say!